haskell/cabal/doc/cabal-commands.rst

     For a test suite, there's a difference between testing it with ``cabal test`` and running it with ``cabal run`` to do with the working directory.
-    The former tests the test suite that is to say that it "runs" the test suite from the package directory (from the directory of the package that has the test suite as a component), while the latter runs the test suite from whatever directory is current when the ``cabal run`` command is issued.
+    The former tests the test suite; that is to say that it "runs" the test suite from the package directory (from the directory of the package that has the test suite as a component), while the latter runs the test suite from whatever directory is current when the ``cabal run`` command is issued.